 We are The Bach

-Why Lovely spot for brunch and brilliant that they cater well for gluten free diets as well as veggie and vegan.
-The vegan breakfast with spicy sweet potatoes, falafel, hummus and avo with toast, chilli jam, peppers and courgette was delicious.
+Why: Lovely spot for brunch and brilliant that they cater well for gluten free diets as well as veggie and vegan.
+The vegan breakfast with spicy sweet potatoes, falafel, hummus and avocado with toast, chilli jam, peppers and courgette was delicious.

 Prices from £8-10 per dish.

 What: Family cafe with branches all over London.
 This Brekky Club baby was born on the banks of the River Lee in May 2016 in the Here East Development.